discountmate/dm_app/documentation/technical-architecture.md

 ## Data Capturing

-For now ask everyone to email receipt images to discountmate@gmail.com Ohter Mechanisms to gather receipt data to be discussed and finalised.This could include cloud drives, webforms, API, etc
+For now ask everyone to email receipt images to discountmate@gmail.com Ohter Mechanisms to gather receipt data to be discussed and finalised.This could include cloud drives, web-forms, API, etc

 ## Testing